 3. Seek high performance and low power.

 When designing a building security system, you have to take range and power seriously.
 Extending the battery life of door and window sensors, electronic smart locks, and smoke detectors helps create a positive experience with the end product.
 Not only do you have to evaluate a device’s receiver and transmitter current; you must also evaluate the sleep current to ensure maximum battery life.

 Likewise, ensuring maximum coverage within a home is paramount.
 Whether it’s controlling a large number of devices within a mesh network or simply using a smartphone to control one device, it’s imperative that users can maintain a reliable connection.
 Output power and sensitivity are the critical parameters you need to determine the achievable range.
 By leveraging a large link budget, a security system will be able to cover a greater distance within a home or building.

-Designing a security system can be challenging, especially when it comes to the many connectivity options, network security, and performance.
-With the flexibility to support Sub 1-GHz, Bluetooth low energy, Zigbee, Thread and dual-band protocols, TI’s next-generation wireless microcontrollers (MCUs) are geared to provide robust and secure solutions for building security systems (Figure 1).
+Designing a security system can be challenging, especially when it comes to the many connectivity options, network security and performance.
+With the flexibility to support Sub 1-GHz, Bluetooth Low Energy, Zigbee, Thread and dual-band protocols, TI’s wireless microcontrollers (MCUs) are geared to provide robust and secure solutions for building security systems (Figure 1).

 These powerful devices feature more memory, peripherals, flexibility and processing power, as well as excellent RF performance at extremely low power consumption.
 As you design a building security system, keep the suggestions above in mind to unlock the most innovative designs yet.

 The SimpleLink multi-standard CC2652P wireless MCU (Thread, Zigbee, Bluetooth 5 with integrated Power Amplifier)

 The SimpleLink Sub-1 GHZ CC1312R wireless MCU